Ojārs Siliņš

-Ojārs Siliņš (born 20 July 1993) is a Latvian professional basketball player for Legia Warsaw of the Polish Basketball League (PLK).
+Ojārs Siliņš (born 20 July 1993) is a Latvian professional basketball player who plays for VEF Rīga of the Latvian-Estonian Basketball League and Champions League.
 He plays the small forward and power forward positions.
+During his club career abroad Ojars has participated in 11 title games and won 7 of them.

 Professional career

 Siliņš made his professional debut aged 16 with hometown team BK Ķeizarmežs during the 2009–10 season, playing in both the Latvian Basketball League and the Baltic Basketball League (6.8 points and 2.2 rebounds per game in the latter).
 Transferring midseason to youth side Stella Azzurra Roma, he participated in the Euroleague Next Generation Tournament with the team, finishing as top scorer of the Rome leg with 20.5 points per game, in addition to 5.3 rebounds.

 Siliņš had a trial with Italian professional side Trenkwalder Reggio Emilia, later signing a multi-year contract.
 His first team debut was in December 2011 in a Cup game, scoring 13 points.
 During his first complete season as a pro, Siliņš averaged 2.0 points and 1.6 rebounds in 11.2 minutes per game.

 On 25 April, Siliņš top-scored for Reggio Emilia with 14 points to help then get past Royal Halı Gaziantep in the EuroChallenge semi-final, as the side went on to win the competition.

 He started all but one game during the domestic season, posting 7.1 points, 2.6 rebounds and 0.9 blocks in nearly 24 minutes per game.
 His averages increased to 9 points and 1.2 blocks during the playoff quarterfinals series against Montepaschi Siena.
 Siliņš was named the second best young player in Serie A.

 Siliņš was an early entry for the 2014 NBA draft, with a good performance at the adidas Eurocamp enhancing his stock, though he would go undrafted.

 He signed a two-year contract extension with Reggio Emilia in the summer.

 After being hampered by injuries during the first part of the 2014–15 season, he profited from being repositioned at his natural small forward position, performing well in the title playoffs as the team reached the finals.
 In September 2015, Siliņš won the Italian Supercoppa for the first time in club's history.
 In June, 2016, Siliņš and Reggio Emilia repeated their way back to Italian League finals, but, once again, lost.
 Later that month, OJ announced his intention to leave Reggio Emilia after six years spent there.